Meeting a Young Person’s Needs

 • work preparation training

-• English and maths where the student is still to achieve GCSEs at grade C or 4, or the Functional Skills equivalent
+• English and maths where the student is still to achieve GCSEs at grade 4, or the Functional Skills equivalent

 Colleges, training providers and employers can bring these three things together in the best way to support each young person.